Summary

 Skin cells in the top layer of skin (the epidermis) produce a pigment called melanin.
 Melanin gives skin its natural colour.
 When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken.
 This is what we call a ‘tan’.
 A tan is not a sign of good health, but of damaged skin cells in trauma.

 Tanning can contribute to DNA damage, premature skin ageing and skin cancer.
-Every time skin is exposed to the sun or a solarium, the total lifetime dose of UV radiation is increased.
+Every time skin is exposed to the sun, the total lifetime dose of UV radiation is increased.
 Over time, this damage adds up, even when no sunburn is experienced.

 All types of sunburn, whether serious or mild, can cause permanent and irreversible skin damage that can lead to the development of skin cancer later in life.

-It is recommended that all people, regardless of skin type, use a combination of sun protection measures during the daily sun protection times.
-The sun protection times are issued whenever the UV level is forecast to be 3 or above, and sun protection is recommended.
+It is recommended that all people, regardless of skin type, use a combination of sun protection measures whenever UV index levels are 3 or above.

 Hereditary factors and skin cancer